fssrepository/myscoutee-old/README.md

 firebase:
 ---------

-You need to have a firebase project. (cloud messaging + web app -> relevant files are empty or keys are simply deactivated)
+You need to have a firebase project. (cloud messaging + web app)

 docker:
 -------